-Vodafone might not have been first to launch 5G in the UK, but it set the cat amongst the pigeons when it revealed unlimited 5G tariffs.
+Vodafone might not have been the first to launch 5G in the UK, but it set the cat amongst the pigeons when it revealed unlimited 5G tariffs.

 While Three had offered unlimited tariffs for a long time, it was something of a departure for one of the big networks - and EE and O2 had to follow suit.

-Vodafone now has 5G live in more than 100 towns and cities and is also offering a decent selection of 5G phones in addition to a combined home broadband and 5G mobile offering called Vodafone Together.
+Vodafone now has 5G live in more than 100 towns and cities and is also offering a combined home broadband and 5G mobile plan called Vodafone Together.